tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Messier Garbage+ (Loaded Dice)

+> In a rigged game, your mind is the only fair advantage.

 On top the original basis of garbage being messier,
-Line clear delay increases from 0 to 1 second (translation note: it seems like it's actually 1.15s)
+Line clear delay increases from 0 to 1 second ((translation note: it seems like it's actually 1.15s))
 The starting board state becomes a fixed pattern of six circles:

     ..........